dummifiedme/TheNotebook/NotesVault/Parliament.md

 ***

-* Articles {79 to 122::range of articles} in Part {V} of the Constitution deal with the organisation, composition, duration, officers, procedures, privileges, powers and so on of the Parliament.
+*   Articles {1:79 to 122::range of articles} in Part {1:V} of the Constitution deal with the organisation, composition, duration, officers, procedures, privileges, powers and so on of the Parliament.

-*
+---